Features and Benefits of an FCNR Account

 Why invest in an FCNR (B) deposit?

 Since there is no change in the type of currency, the risks arising out of exchange rate changes are mitigated.
 This means that if you open an FCNR (B) deposit with USD 35,000, you can withdraw it (and the accumulated interest) in without conversion.

-Features and Benefits of an FCNR (B) Account:
+Benefits of an FCNR Account are: